Of all the costs your restaurants generate, your food is one of the biggest — and one of the riskiest.

 Once you figure out your food cost, you can set a menu price that gives you a 10 percent profit per item.

 Keeping a close eye on food costs will help you track whether or not your restaurant is making money.
+Knowing the average food cost percentage most restaurants work with, will help you keep healthy margins.

 Food and beverages make up half of your prime costs (along with labor).
 And while it can vary by restaurant, your prime costs should hover somewhere around 60 to 65 percent of the total volume of sales.